lzell/AIProxySwift/README.md

 the token, they can make requests to your AIProxy project without including a DeviceCheck token, and thus remove one level of protection.

+The `AIPROXY_DEVICE_CHECK_BYPASS` is intended for the simulator only.
+Do not let it leak into a distribution build of your app (including a TestFlight distribution).
+If you follow the [integration steps](https://www.aiproxy.pro/docs/integration-guide.html) we provide, then the constant won't leak because env variables are not packaged into the app bundle.

 ## What is the `aiproxyPartialKey` constant?

 This constant is intended to be **included** in the distributed version of your app.
 As the name implies, it is a